DoSomething/rfcs/011-php-code-formatting.md

 #### PHP CS Fixer Changes

 You can see in these [PHP CS Fixer file changes](https://github.com/DoSomething/rogue/pull/1092/files#diff-5c9547d315e53dd95227ca9984b56d06), it sorted the class imports to be alphabetical and removed the spacing around string concatenation.
+This would be an example where we would want our PHP CS Fixer ruleset to not fix string concatenation, since Prettier styles them with a space around string concatenation.

 ## Additional Resources